Krishna2001sahani/Analyzing-Sales-Data-with-SQL-Insights-for-Amazon-s-E-commerce-Platform/README.md

-# Analyzing Sales Data with SQL: Insights for Amazon's E-commerce Platform
+# 📊 Amazon Sales Data Analysis

-## 📄 Project Overview
-This project involves analyzing Amazon's sales dataset to solve business queries using SQL.
-The aim is to derive actionable insights related to product pricing, discounts, reviews, and categories to support data-driven decision-making.
+This project demonstrates the use of SQL to analyze sales data for Amazon, solving real-world business problems related to product pricing, discounts, and customer reviews.

+---

+## 🚀 Project Objectives

+1. To utilize SQL for extracting actionable insights from e-commerce data.
+2. To address specific business queries provided by management.
+3. To present findings in a structured and visually appealing format.

+---

-## 📊 Dataset
+## 📂 Dataset Details

-The dataset contains detailed information about:
+The dataset contains:
-- Product names
-- Actual and discounted prices
+- Product names, prices, discounts, and categories.
-- Discount percentages
-- Reviews and ratings
+- Customer reviews and ratings.
-- Product categories

 **Dataset Link**: [Download Here](https://drive.google.com/file/d/1hJOXNpOUXOpyjsrBt1O8MyIJHfWgzakS/view)

-## 🛠 Tools Used
-- SQL Database Environment (e.g., MySQL, PostgreSQL, SQLite)
-- SQL Query Editor (SQL Workbench or any preferred tool)
-- PowerPoint for presentation of findings
+---

-## 🧑‍💻 Problem Statements
+## 🔍 Problem Statements

-The project addresses the following business queries:
+This project answers the following key business questions:

 1. List all products with a discounted price below ₹500.
-2. Find products with a discount percentage of 50% or more.
+2. Identify products with a discount percentage of 50% or more.
-3. Retrieve all products where the name contains the word "Cable."
+3. Retrieve products where the name includes "Cable."
-4. Display the difference between the average actual price and discounted price for each product.
+4. Calculate the average price difference between actual and discounted prices.
-5. Query reviews mentioning "fast charging" in their content.
+5. Query reviews mentioning "fast charging."
-6. Identify products with a discount percentage between 20% and 40%.
+6. Find products with discount percentages between 20% and 40%.
-7. Find products priced above ₹1,000 with ratings of 4 stars or higher.
+7. Identify products priced above ₹1,000 with a rating of 4 stars or more.
-8. Identify products where the discounted price ends with a 9.
+8. List products where the discounted price ends with a 9.
-9. Display review content containing words like "worst," "waste," "poor," or "not good."
+9. Extract reviews with negative sentiments (e.g., "worst," "waste," "poor," "not good").
-10. List all products where the category includes "Accessories."
+10. Retrieve products categorized as "Accessories."

-## 📜 Queries
+---

+## 🛠 Tools & Technologies

+- **SQL**: Core language for data extraction and analysis.
+- **Database Tool**: MySQL, PostgreSQL, or any preferred environment.
+- **Presentation**: PowerPoint for visually presenting the results.

+---

+## 🧑‍💻 Sample SQL Query

-Here is an example SQL query for one of the problem statements:
+Here’s an example query for one of the problems:

-**Problem 1**: List all products with a discounted price below ₹500.
+**Problem**: List all products with a discounted price below ₹500.
 ```sql
 SELECT Product_Name, Discounted_Price
 FROM Products